Vitoria Travel Guide

 Vitoria © Vitor Hugo Campos

 Established in 1551 on an island, at the confluence of rivers and ocean, Vitoria has long been the capital of Espirito Santo state.
 Despite an unexpected lack of colonial buildings, Vitoria is a good-looking port city, with a modern, industrial sort of appeal and some lovely beaches.
-What is left of the original old city can be explored on the island, connected to the rest of the metropolitan area by bridges, and the most affluent neighbourhoods are close to the historical centre.
+What is left of the original old city can be explored on the island, connected to the rest of the metropolitan area by bridges, with the most affluent neighbourhoods situated close to the historical centre.

-The locals, known as 'capixabas' are warm and welcoming and the city is on the up, with a flourishing economy, a booming nightlife and restaurant scene, and good tourist infrastructure.
+The locals, known as capixabas are warm and welcoming and the city is on the up, with a flourishing economy, booming nightlife and restaurant scene, and good tourist infrastructure.
 Vitoria scores very highly for quality of life by Brazilian standards, and boasts all the amenities visitors could desire.

 Become our Vitoria Travel Expert